Code-Institute-Submissions/lws1993-hanks-dog-parlour_MayResub/README.md

 4. Profile
 - UserProfile
    - This model contains the default order details saved from customer's previous orders which they can use for future orders.

+5. Blog
+- Post
+  - Contains the blog post and details of its author and title.
+- Comments
+  - Contains the comments for each post.

+6. Reviews
+- Review
+  - Contains the review sections.

 [Back to contents](#content)